ibehave-ibots/Notebook-Driven-Development/Day3/11_Project.md

 # Project: a doit workflow

-Create a doit workflow to download and analyze "steinmetz_all.csv" data.
+Create a doit workflow to download and analyze "steinmetz_all.csv" data where the download link is https://uni-bonn.sciebo.de/s/QcC6e3LXiNlNl0X/download.

 ---